caituo27/caituo27.github.io/_posts/2023/11/2023-11-10-html-that-resizes-like-an-image-with-css-container-queries.md

 ---
 layout: post
-title: "HTML That Resizes Like an Image With CSS Container Queries!"
+title: "HTML: How to Resize Markup Like an Image With CSS Container Queries!"
 date: "2023-11-10"
+video_id: "5ugwp7HlpGs"
 categories:
   - "css"
 ---